vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 *** =xp1: 20

 *** =instructions1
-Get people from the `people` table whose names begin with 'B'.
-The pattern you need is `'B'`.
+Get the names of all people whose names begin with 'B'.
+The pattern you need is `'B%'`.
 *** =solution1
 ```{sql}
 SELECT name